nixworks/public/news/2010/11/21/index.md

 ##### Burkina Faso
 ### [Voters in Burkina Faso go to the polls, with incumbent President Blaise Compaore claiming victory with 75 per cent of the votes.](/news/2010/11/21/voters-in-burkina-faso-go-to-the-polls-with-incumbent-president-blaise-compaora-c-claiming-victory-with-75-per-cent-of-the-votes.md)
-_Context: Blaise Compaore, President, Burkina Faso_
+_Context: Burkina Faso, Blaise Compaore, President_

 ##### Egypt
 ### [Egypt restricts opposition before vote, with security forces arresting hundreds of opposition activists, and clamping down on the media ahead of parliamentary elections next week according to Amnesty International. ](/news/2010/11/21/egypt-restricts-opposition-before-vote-with-security-forces-arresting-hundreds-of-opposition-activists-and-clamping-down-on-the-media-ahea.md)
-_Context: Amnesty International, Egypt, Egyptian parliamentary elections_
+_Context: Amnesty International, Egyptian parliamentary elections, Egypt_

 ##### Iranian President
 ### [Iranian President Mahmoud Ahmadinejad rejects the country's once effective family planning program as an "ungodly Western import" and urges girls to marry at age of 16. ](/news/2010/11/21/iranian-president-mahmoud-ahmadinejad-rejects-the-country-s-once-effective-family-planning-program-as-an-ungodly-western-import-and-urges.md)